-Colorado native Bobby Brown made freeskiing history in 2010 by becoming the first skier at X Games to win two gold medals (big air and slopestyle) in one trip.
-Four years later the name Bobby Brown was etched in the freeskiing history books once again when he represented his country on the inaugural U.S. Olympic Team for slopestyle skiing in Sochi, Russia.
+Colorado native Bobby Brown made freeskiing history in 2010 by becoming the first skier to win two X Games gold medals (slopestyle and big air) in one appearance.
+Four years later his name was once again etched into the freeskiing history books when he represented his country on the inaugural U.S. Olympic Team for slopestyle skiing in Sochi, Russia.

 After recovering from two broken ankles in 2013, Bobby jumped right back onto the competition circuit as an Olympic hopeful.
-He placed in the top five at all five of the Olympic qualification events, including the Breckenridge Grand Prix, where he took the win, and the Park City Grand Prix, where he placed second and clinched his ticket to Sochi.
-Under sunny Russian skies and spring-like conditions, Bobby finished ninth and helped deliver the first glimpse of Olympic slopestyle skiing to the world.
+He placed in the top five at all five of the Olympic qualification events, including a win at the Breckenridge Grand Prix and a second-place finish at the Park City Grand Prix, where he clinched his ticket to Sochi.
+Brown finished ninth in Sochi and helped deliver the first glimpse of Olympic slopestyle skiing to the world.
 Capping the season with a third at The Dumont Cup and a second in the AFP slopestyle rankings, 2014 was a banner year for Brown.

 OFF THE SNOW